 Sex Offender Registry Website

-The National Sex Offender Public Website—coordinated by the Department of Justice—enables everyone to search the latest information from all 50 states, the District of Columbia, Puerto Rico, Guam, and numerous Indian tribes for the identity and location of known sex offenders.
+The Dru Sjodin National Sex Offender Public Website—administered by the Department of Justice—enables everyone to search the latest information on the identities and locations of registered sex offenders from all 50 states, the District of Columbia, the principal U.S. territories, and more than 150 Indian tribes.

 Background on the National Sex Offenders Registry

-Our Crimes Against Children Unit at FBI Headquarters coordinated the development of the National Sex Offenders Registry, which is currently managed by the FBI’s Criminal Justice Information Services Division (CJIS).
-The National Sex Offender Registry is a database available only to law enforcement that is maintained by the FBI’s Criminal Justice Information Services Division.
+The FBI's Crimes Against Children Unit coordinated the development of the National Sex Offender Registry, which is currently managed by the FBI’s Criminal Justice Information Services Division (CJIS).
+The National Sex Offender Registry is a database available only to law enforcement.